ibm-cloud-docs/satellite/iam-common.md

 # Common permissions in other cloud providers
 {: #iam-common}

 To create and manage the underlying infrastructure in other cloud providers, you must have the appropriate permissions.
-Review some commonly required permissions.
-For more information, consult your cloud provider's documentation.
 {: shortdesc}